-What happens when you swap out carbohydrate pasta, take simple AIP ingredients and a little dash of fresh inspiration?
-You get this stunning vegetable pasta medley that will leave you saying ‘Pasta?
-Who needs pasta?’
-This sultry little side dish will go beautifully with any Asian inspired dish that you happen to be serving up, so fire up the mandolin - We’re making ribbons!
+What happens when you swap out carbohydrate-heavy pasta, take simple AIP ingredients and a little dash of fresh inspiration?
+You get this stunning vegetable pasta medley that will leave you saying, "pasta?
+Who needs pasta?".
+This sultry little side dish will go beautifully with any Asian inspired dish that you happen to be serving up, so fire up the mandolin - we’re making ribbons!

 - 1 fresh daikon radish (remove the skin – it’s a little too tough for this recipe)

 - 2 tbsp coconut chips (your choice as to how much – they are great for adding flavoursome texture)

 - 1 tsp black sesame seeds (omit for AIP)